10 small changes that can bring big rewards in 2020

 Saving: $40 per fortnight = $1,040 per year

 Shop the sales

 Grabbing the newest arrival at your favourite boutiques is a great way to make sure you’re paying top dollar.
 Wait for the sales which usually appear around public holidays and recurring events such as Vogue Fashion Night Out.

 Plan your holidays

-Last minute travel is expensive so plan and book your holidays for 2019 now.
-Consider traveling outside of business hours, on public holidays or in shoulder seasons and you’ll save even more.
+Last minute travel is expensive so plan and book your holidays for 2020 now.
+Consider travelling outside of business hours, on public holidays or in shoulder seasons and you’ll save even more.

 I’m sure you’ll agree that nothing here is that hard to do.
-To show you how the little things really do add up, the savings from these small ideas alone amount to $11,152.
+To show you how the little things really do add up, the savings from these small ideas alone amount to $11,152 per year.
 If you’re a couple, this could amount to $22,304 every single year.
-If you think about where you spend your money, it’s likely that you’ll be able to find further savings just by being smarter.
-Remember it’s not about going without, it’s about making sure you get maximum value for what you spend your money on.
+If you think about where you spend your money, it’s likely that you’ll be able to find further savings just by being a little smarter.
+Remember it’s not about going without, it’s about spending mindfully.

 You may also like

 Here we share our top advice to help you weather the financial impacts of COVID-19 and come out the other side.Read more